A direct controlled-phase gate between microwave photons: SNAP pulses

 \section{SNAP pulses}

-We use Selective Number-dependent Arbitrary Phase (SNAP) gates~\cite{heeres2015cavity} to prepare the oscillators in Fock state $|1\rangle$ and the superposition state $|\text{0\,+\,1}\rangle$, respectively to measure the single-photon decay rate and dephasing rate of the oscillators.
-The SNAP pulses consist of an initial displacement of the oscillators by $\alpha_1$, a $\theta_n$ phase imparted on the transmon state conditioned on the oscillator having $n$ photons, and a final displacement of the oscillators by $\alpha_2$.
+We use Selective Number-dependent Arbitrary Phase (SNAP) pulses~\cite{heeres2015cavity} to prepare the oscillators in Fock state $|1\rangle$ and the superposition state $(|0\rangle + |1\rangle)/\sqrt{2}$, to measure the single-photon decay rate and dephasing rate of the oscillators, respectively.
+The SNAP pulses consist of an initial displacement of the oscillators by $\alpha_1$, a phase, $\theta_n$, imparted on the transmon state conditioned on the oscillator having $n$ photons, and a final displacement of the oscillators by $\alpha_2$.
 All parameters used can be found in Table~\ref{tab: SNAP}.
 Oscillator displacements were performed using 100\,ns constant pulses with 32\,ns cosine ramps at the resonant frequency of the oscillators.
-The conditional phases $\theta_n=\pi$ were realized by driving the transmons through a full $2\pi$ Bloch sphere rotation using gaussian pulses of $\sigma_a=960\,$ns and $\sigma_b=400\,$ns, applied at the resonance frequency of each transmon conditioned on the oscillator containing n photons.
+The conditional $\theta_n\,\mathord{=}\,\pi$ phases were realized by driving the transmons through a full $2\pi$-rotation around the Bloch sphere, using gaussian pulses of $\sigma_a\,\mathord{=}\,960\,$ns and $\sigma_b\,\mathord{=}\,400\,$ns, applied at the resonance frequency of each transmon conditioned on the oscillator containing $n$ photons.